 There are several vital components to compete in the streaming industry.
 You should consider the following elements when building out your streaming ecosystem:

 As competition for audience share grows, streaming providers increasingly need to make a personal connection with their viewers to keep them watching and coming back for more.
-In some instances, creating manifests for groups of viewers is sufficient, but in most cases, personalization is crucial as no two viewers are the same.
-Even though they may be tuning into the same content, they’re likely in different locations, using different devices, experiencing different network conditions, as well as having different interests, viewing behaviors, and more.
+In some instances, creating manifests for groups of viewers is sufficient, but in most cases, personalization is crucial, as no two viewers are the same.
+Even though they may be tuning into the same content, they’re likely in different locations, using different devices, experiencing different network conditions, having different interests, viewing behaviors, and more.
 The ability to dynamically change or customize the manifest for each viewer opens up numerous opportunities to tailor the experience, including personalized content and ads, time shifting, blackout rules, content replacement, content protection, as well as optimizing the viewer experience with refinement tools and comprehensive data for monitoring and troubleshooting.

 Today, everyone is talking about FAST channels.
 But in truth, the concept has been around for years: it is TV.
 Since streaming took off, it has gone full circle from being heavily subscription-based to subscriptions with "light" ads, aka "skinny bundles," to FAST channels.
 Viewers don’t want to be locked into contracts, like cable TV, and don’t want to take out a raft of monthly subscriptions to get the shows they want to watch.
-So streaming via FAST has become TV all over again, only with some differences: it’s personalized, completely free, and doesn’t require a technician to set up the service.
+So streaming via FAST has become TV all over again, with some differences: it’s personalized, completely free, and doesn’t require a technician to set up the service.
 Look for a technology provider that has capabilities for a highly efficient, automated way of creating and distributing FAST channels, with the ability to schedule live and VOD content with ad insertion, and be able to extend your audience reach to multiple endpoints, including Facebook, Twitter, YouTube, and Twitch, as well as vMVPD and OTT platforms.